Have you felt unjustly judged in life, in work, in relationships and friendships?

 Or do you yourself find you are being very judgemental of others or of appearances and don’t fully realise the depth to your stereotyping and assumptions?

-We do not have to wait for ‘New Year Resolutions’ to look at moulding the ‘New You’ into how you want yourself to be and how you want to behave.
+We do not have to wait for ‘New Year Resolutions’ to look at moulding the ‘New You’ into who you want yourself to be and how you want to behave.
 I hope this poem will be a reminder for us all at any time of the year, to look at how we conduct ourselves on a daily basis and to be aware of how we generally treat other people and how others treat us too.

 Where to get inspiration from, when writing poetry:

-When I wrote this poem ‘Never Judge a book by Its Cover’, It stemmed from being taught growing up as a Christian to “Treat others how you wish to be treated” yet feeling myself that I was being judged and treated unfairly myself, esp because I didn’t share my inner struggles with people for them to understand my external behaviour.
+When I wrote this poem ‘Never Judge a book by Its Cover’, It stemmed from being taught growing up as a Christian to “Treat others how you wish to be treated” yet feeling that at times I was being judged and treated unfairly myself, esp because I didn’t share my inner struggles with people for them to understand my external behaviour.

 What’s the point of going through the day?